vjelic/TheRock-glog-fork/external-builds/pytorch/README.md

 # Build PyTorch with ROCm support

-This directory provides tooling for building PyTorch compatible with TheRock's ROCm dist packages.
+This directory provides tooling for building PyTorch with ROCm Python wheels.

+> [!TIP]
+> If you want to install our prebuilt PyTorch packages instead of building them
+> from source, see [RELEASES.md](/RELEASES.md) instead.

 There is nothing special about these build procedures except that they are meant to run as part of the ROCm CI and development flow and thus leave less room for